 The Power of Non-Monetary Incentive: Experimental Evidence from P2P Lending in China

-The adoption of reputational sanctions in the online P2P industry in China offers a unique opportunity to test the impact of reputational concerns on repayment behavior in a clean experimental setting.
-In a privately implemented randomized controlled trial, we test a novel reputation-based incentive both in parallel to and coupled with accommodative monetary incentives on the repayment decision of 18,000 late borrowers vis-à-vis ex-post reminders.
-Within 24 hours, we find that late borrowers are sensitive to the generosity of the monetary incentive but equally responsive to a warning of reporting delinquent behavior to others and a full late fee waiver.
-In joint schemes, the social incentive neutralizes the ts of increasing the generosity of the monetary incentive.
-Ex-post reminders are largely ineffective.
+The adoption of reputational sanctions in the P2P segment of the Chinese consumer finance market offers a unique opportunity to test the impact of reputational concerns on repayment behavior in a clean experimental setting.
+In a privately implemented randomized controlled trial of 18,000 late borrowers, we show that, within 24 hours, late borrowers are sensitive to increasing monetary benefits but equally responsive to the announcement to proceed with the release of information about delinquent payments to mobile contacts, as per loan agreement.
+In joint schemes, the social incentive neutralizes the benefits of increasing the generosity of the monetary incentive.
+Ex-post reminders and monetary punishment are largely ineffective.
 Borrowers who respond to early incentives largely pay-off the loan on time.
-The social incentive affects repayment behavior through the power of a credible announcement.
+Mobile data overcome the physical presence of communities to tackle moral hazard and precisely identify effective credit monitors, even in the absence of their actual involvement.

 Keywords: Peer-to-Peer Lending, Incentives, Loan Payments, Reputational Concerns, China